ramizeid/Discord-Voice-Chat-Text-to-Speech/README.md

 # Discord Voice Chat Text to Speech Bot
 This Discord bot allows users to talk in a voice chat without the use of a microphone.
 With the use of a Text to Speech service such as IBM Watson, it's possible to convert a Discord user's text messages to speech.
+Integrated into the project is OpenAI's chatbot solution that allows users to have realistic conversations via Voice & Text.

 -----------
 ## **Installation**